Bruxism bites: I'm grinding my teeth in my sleep

 My mom tells me that when I'm sleeping, I grind my teeth... is this serious?
 Is it caused by stress?
 How can I stop this from happening?

-Almost everyone grinds or clenches his or her teeth at one time or another.
-But some people do this regularly (either when sleeping or when awake), which can cause a number of symptoms, including:
+Almost everyone grinds or clenches her or his teeth at one time or another.
+But some people do this regularly (either when sleeping or when awake), a condition referred to as bruxism which can cause a number of symptoms, including:

 - stiff or painful jaw joints